How to Drag Baseball Field and Why

 But nail drags should be used with some caution, if the infield is too wet or you go too deep with the nail drag you can damage your infield’s overall health.
 Instead, test your soil out first to make sure that the nail will come out clean without any dirt.

-An excellent drag mat for this job is the 5' x 3' Premium Nail Infield Drag.
+An excellent drag mat for this job is this Infield Drag Mat.
 It’s easy to move and store and will greatly add to any field maintenance arsenal.

 Game Day Field Dragging and Watering